BrianWill/kanji_drills/README.md

 ## Recommended usage

 - keep lists you've never studied marked black
-- lists you're currently studied should be marked red
+- lists you're currently actively studying should be marked red
 - lists you've studied but have put aside should be marked green

-Generally, you shouldn't have more than a dozen red lists.
+Generally, you should avoid having too many active (red) lists at any one time.
 Also, you should periodically revisit green lists, marking them red to move them back into your working set.

 ### Drilling a new list

-First mark the list red, open the list, and then:
+Mark the list red before opening it, then:

 1. Mark a few more kanji red.
 2. Re-sort the list (ALT-Enter).